14 High Lectin Food Sources

-Lectins are often referred to as antinutrients, a less common term describing plant compounds that may reduce the body’s ability to absorb essential nutrients.
-But what exactly are lectins and are these 14 foods blocking nutrients in your body?
+Lectins are often referred to as antinutrients, compounds that may reduce the absorption of nutrients.
+But what exactly are lectins and high-lectin foods?

-Nutrients are substances that offers nourishment to the body and are essential for growth and the maintenance of life.
-They are found in a wide variety of sources but mostly concentrated in whole foods, including whole grains, fruits and veggies, legumes, nuts and seeds, and milk and dairy products.
-Interestingly, lectins are often referred to as antinutrients, a less common term describing plant compounds that may reduce the body's ability to absorb essential nutrients from foods.
+Nutrients are substances that offer nourishment to the body and its cells.
+They are essential for growth and the maintenance of life.
+Lectins, however, are known as anti-nutrients.
+This is a less common term describing plant compounds that may reduce the body's ability to absorb essential nutrients from foods.

 What Are Lectins?

-A large intake of lectins may cause gastrointestinal distress, particularly if they are consumed in their raw form, with side effects of gas, bloating, and diarrhea.
-Individuals with Crohn's disease or irritable bowel syndrome may also be more prone to food lectins, as the gut lining is more vulnerable and sensitive related to a higher turnover of cells in the digestive lining.
+A large intake of lectins may also cause gastrointestinal distress, particularly if consumed in their raw form.
+Side effects of eating foods high in lectins may include gas, bloating, and diarrhea.
+Individuals with Crohn's disease or irritable bowel syndrome may be more prone to food lectins, too.
+This is because the gut lining is more vulnerable and sensitive related to a higher turnover of cells.

 Foods High in Lectins

 Lectins are found in a wide variety of sources but mostly concentrated in nutritious, whole foods.
 In fact, most foods high in lectins are ones encouraged to form a balanced diet.
 These include whole grains, fruits and vegetables, beans and legumes, nuts and seeds, milk and dairy products.

 More specifically, lectins are commonly known to be in the following foods: